 The top 10 ways to save money on book printing.

 Apart from having a squeaky clean manuscript, these are the top 10 ways you can save money when self-publishing your book.

 For example, if your book is color and the print run is small, you will want to go print on demand.
 Or, if you know you will need over 300 books, you may want to consider offset printing.
 When printing under 700 books, digital book printers are usually best.
 If you are printing between 700 to 2000 books, you may want to price both options to see if you see savings of one process over the other.
 Offset printing is usually best if you are printing more than 2,000 books.

 2. Black and white will always cost less than color.

-First of all, color is overrated.
+First of all, full-color is overrated.
 That is on the interior of your book.
 And often, if the photos are from different sources, black and white can even present better, which helps to create a visual unity throughout the book.